jthwaits3/VanityNumberConverter/README.md

 To use the contact flow, add it to another existing flow or associate it as the default routing for a phone number.

 ## Overview
+Below is an overview of the application broken down into the service that converts and stores vanity numbers, the contact flow custom resource, and the web viewer.

 ### Vanity Converter Service
+The process of converting phone numbers to vanity numbers relies on a lambda and a dynamoDb resource declared in lib/vanity_converter_app-stack, and the lambda event handler code in lambda/vanityConverter.
+The approach used in the lambda handler relies on first generating an NxN matrix that contains the possible character permutations within the phone number, and then splicing words as they fit back into the original number.
+A dictionary file with 1,000 of the most common English words is used in the example but this file may be replaced with a similarly formatted array.
+To reduce the combinations necessary in the NxN matrix, the dictionary is loaded into a Trie structure to check if a permutation is a valid prefix before bothering to append additional characters.
+Given such a small dictionary file, it would likely be acceptable to convert it into a hashtable mapping specific character combinations to the words, but this approach may not scale as well for larger dictionaries.
+In a final deployment with a larger dictionary, it may also make sense to generate the Trie structure during the build process and load that directly in the Lambda function, rather than spending the processing power to build the Trie on every invocation.

 ### Contact Flow Custom Resource
 The components of the contact flow custom resource are also defined in lib/vanity_converter_app-stack, and the lambda event handler in the lambda/contactFlowResource.
 This custom resource utilizes the AWS SDK for Connect for two action: Connect.associateLambdaFunction() to associate the Lambda with the Connect environment, and Connect.createContactFlow() to create the contact flow object.
 The content of the contact flow is finalized during execution depending on the converter Lambda ARN and the table viewer endpoint.